demisto/content/Packs/CofenseIntelligenceV2/Integrations/CofenseIntelligenceV2/README.md

 Use the Cofense Intelligence integration to check the reputation of URLs, IP addresses, file hashes, and email addresses.
-This integration was integrated and tested with version 02 of CofenseIntelligenceV2
+This integration was integrated and tested with version 02 of Cofense Intelligence

 Search for threats associated with an indicator.